-Sand supplier McCallum Brothers Limited[®] (MBL) is seeking to renew their consents (ARC28165, ARC228172, ARC28173 & ARC28174) to extract coastal sand between Mangawhai and Pakiri, North Auckland.
+Sand suppliers McCallum Brothers Limited[®] (MBL) are applying for consent to extract coastal sand in an offshore zone adjacent to their existing extraction area located between Mangawhai and Pakiri, North Auckland.
 MBL have been dredging sand in the Mangawhai-Pakiri embayment for more than 75 years.
-The current coastal permits were granted by the Environment Court in May 2006 for a 14-year period, which allows MBL to extract sand of up to 76,000 m3/year from the inshore area between the Auckland/Northland regional boundary and the Poutawa Stream (Figure 1).
-As part of the consent application preparation, MBL have contracted Cawthron Institute (Cawthron) to provide a technical assessment of potential sand extraction operations on marine mammals.
+The current coastal permits were granted by the Environment Court in May 2006 for a 14-year period, which allows MBL to extract sand volumes of up to 76,000 m3/year from the inshore area between the Auckland/Northland regional boundary and the Poutawa Stream (Figure 1).
+Based on feedback during consultation and to improve operations, MBL are proposing the movement of the extraction area further offshore between the current inshore coastal permit held by MBL and the offshore permit held by Kaipara Ltd (approximately 15-25 m water depth, Figure 1).
+As part of the consent application preparation, MBL have contracted Cawthron Institute (Cawthron) to provide a technical assessment of effects of the sand extraction operations on marine mammals.